What You’ll Learn 🎯

 electrical - apply a voltage to the circuit on the input, measure the voltage on the output

-For example, in mechanical structures, the transfer characteristics will be able to show dangerous resonances.
-The frequency range, where the stress of the material is too high, has to be avoided, e.g. by specifying a limited operating range.
-A simplified process works like this: an input signal x(t) is applied to the system and measured together with the output signal y(t).
-The division of response to excitation in the frequency domain basically gives the transfer function:
+For example, in mechanical structures, transfer characteristics can reveal dangerous resonances.
+Frequency ranges where material stress becomes excessively high must be avoided—typically by defining a restricted operating range.
+A simplified process works as follows: an input signal x(t) is applied to the system and measured along with the output signal y(t).
+The ratio of the output to the input in the frequency domain essentially yields the transfer function:

-Laplace transformation leads to the result in the frequency domain:
+The Laplace transformation yields the result in the frequency domain:

-On the picture below we can see a diagram of Laplace transform, which is often interpreted as a transformation from the time-domain (inputs and outputs are functions of time) to the frequency-domain (inputs and outputs are functions of complex angular frequency), in radians per unit time.
-Given a simple mathematical or functional description of an input or output to a system, the Laplace transform provides an alternative functional description that often simplifies the process of analyzing the behavior of the system, or in synthesizing a new system based on a set of specifications.
+In the picture below, we can see a diagram of the Laplace transform, which is often interpreted as a transformation from the time domain (where inputs and outputs are functions of time) to the frequency domain (where inputs and outputs are functions of complex angular frequency, expressed in radians per unit time).
+Given a simple mathematical or functional description of an input or output in a system, the Laplace transform offers an alternative functional representation that often simplifies the analysis of the system's behavior or the synthesis of a new system based on specific design requirements.

 How to obtain the transfer function